 How much did the whole day at the cenotes in Homun cost?

-The total cost of my day including round-trip transportation, 5 cenotes, life jacket rental, and lunch was $491 pesos ($24.55).
+As of February 2022, the total cost of my day including round-trip transportation, 5 cenotes, life jacket rental, and lunch would be $570 pesos ($28.50).
 I would say the whole day was worth every penny and more.

-If I had gone to 5 separate cenotes and had a moto-taxi take me around for the day, it would have cost me over $550 pesos, not including lunch and lifevest rental.
+If I had gone to 5 separate cenotes and had a moto-taxi take me around for the day, it would have cost me over MXN$550, NOT including lunch and lifevest rental.

 Where to stay in Merida

-I hope this blog post helps you plan your trip Merida and a day trip to Homun.
+I hope this blog post helps you plan your trip to Merida and your day trip to Homun.
 I know when I was planning mine, I had a hard time finding the most up-to-date and accurate info on getting to Homun and choosing which cenotes to visit.

-If you have a question or comment, free free to leave it in the comment section below.
+If you have any questions or comments, feel free to leave them in the Comment Section below.
 And if you found the information helpful, share on social!
-Or need the info for later, save it to Pinterest!

 Are you on Pinterest?